SnapDrop/snapdrop/README.md

 - On Windows, make sure to install it to the `Trusted Root Certification Authorities` store.
 - On MacOS, double click the installed CA certificate in `Keychain Access`, expand `Trust`, and select `Always Trust` for SSL.
 - Firefox uses its own trust store.
 To install the CA, point Firefox at `http://<Your FQDN>:8080/ca.crt`.
 When prompted, select `Trust this CA to identify websites` and click OK.
 - When using Chrome, you need to restart Chrome so it reloads the trust store (`chrome://restart`).
-Additionally, after installing a new cert, you need to clear the Storage (DevTools -> Application -> Clear storagae -> Clear site data).
+Additionally, after installing a new cert, you need to clear the Storage (DevTools -> Application -> Clear storage -> Clear site data).

 Please note that the certificates (CA and webserver cert) expire after a day.
 Also, whenever you restart the nginx docker, container new certificates are created.